starportx/starportx.github.io/_posts/2014-06-30-cinematic-vfx.markdown

 project-date: 2007
 client:
 category:
-description: Some cinematric VFX works in early stages of my career.
+description: Some cinematric VFX works at the early stages of my career.
 ---